 The PhD in Health Professions Education was approved by the Massachusetts Department of Higher Education in June 2019.
 The New England Commission of Higher Education (NECHE) approved the PhD in Health Professions Education at its September 2019 meeting.

-The Priority Application Deadline for both tracks is February 1, 2020.
-The Admissions Committee will continue to review applications until the Fall 2020 class is filled.
+Now accepting applications for Fall 2020.
+The Admissions Committee is currently reviewing applications on a rolling basis until the Fall 2020 class is filled.

 Applicants may apply for the PhD through two tracks for the Fall 2020 application cycle: